arkoc/arkoc.github.io/_posts/2017-03-20-NET-Reverse-Enginering-Part-2.md

 Do you know what is fun in RE?
 It's like playing chess with a developer of the program.
 It is necessary to guess his steps or start thinking like a developer.

-In my case it isn't a just ordinary developer, it is an author of strong crypter.
+In my case it isn't just a ordinary developer, it is an author of a strong crypter.

 Does it make sense?
 If you answered yes, I have some bad news for you, you are talking with text.